Awareness in Taiji Qigong

 Awareness training starts with grounding.
 This means to get out of your head and get into your body.
 You cannot develop awareness if you are stuck in cognitive left brain thinking, analysing, planning, learning, talking etc. There are three stages of grounding to explore:

-• Ground through movement, to become aware of your body as it moves.
+- Ground through movement, to become aware of your physical body and structure as it moves.

 Relaxed attention is needed, too much focus will constrict you, too little focus will cause you to gap mentally and jump out of your body once again.
 Become an observer, paying attention when you are aware and also when you gap and become distracted.

 Gapping is natural, we are so used to being up in our heads most of the time and our minds are designed to multi task.
 Yet, with a fast paced life, it can get harder and harder to focus one one thing for a sustained period of time.
 Think of scrolling on social media or half listening when in conversation.
 What has your full attention in life?
 And what happens when you do not train awareness as a skill?
-You experience skills fade.
-It gets harder to stay in awareness.
+Your skills fade and it becomes harder to stay present.

 When you become distracted during your Tai Chi and Qigong practice, without stopping or interrupting, bring the mind back into the body.
 Return to awareness.
-Avoid letting the distraction take over.
+Avoid letting distraction take over.
 The thoughts and feelings will try to drag you along and out of yourself, returning to a left brain activity.
-The left brain will always try and take control as it tends to be dominant.
+The left brain will always try and take control as it tends to be dominant, and every few minutes it wants dominant attention.
 Instead, gently acknowledge the distraction, release any judgement you have on becoming distracted, and gently return awareness to the body.

 Forcing Awareness

 Release the mind from expectations and release yourself from the pressure to perform.
 Come with an empty cup to your training.
 This means to avoid preconceptions and prescribing.
 If you force awareness to feel a certain way or try to force yourself to replicate the image of someone else's awareness experience, this is not authentic.
 Let your awareness come to the surface naturally.
-Set your thinking brain aside, set the choreography aside and set your thoughts about how you are performing aside.
+Set your thinking brain aside, set the choreography aside, and set your thoughts about how you are performing aside.
 Simply be aware as you move and breathe.
 Move for the experience, not the results.
+And as my teacher says, be in your body for the sake of being in your body.

 Pausing

 The power of pausing.
 My Taoist teacher Casey Kochmer calls a single movement of pause a micro meditation.
 Pausing is part of awareness training as it creates space to become aware.
 I teach pausing as part of the heavenly breath Qigong exercise to demonstrate how the body responds.
 Pause at the end of the exhale, when the body is in the yin stage.
-Listen to the body settling and find a moment of sensitive silence.
-Observe the body at peace in that moment.
+Listen to the body settling , find a moment of sensitive silence, and observe the body at peace in that moment.
 This is neutral.
 Foster moments of pause in your daily life to develop awareness, to ground and to bring yourself back into your body.

 Over Time